 Hi, I am Himanshi Mehta!

 I am a Master’s student at Purdue University.
 I have completed my undergraduate degree at Purdue as well.
 Before transferring to Purdue, I was a B.tech. student at IIT Bombay in the Department of Electrical Engineering.
-I am interested in design and analysis of algorithms, and more broadly theoretical computer science.
-In the past, I have worked on algorithms, cryptography, and applied machine learning.
+I am interested in algorithms and machine learning.
+In the past, I have worked at Fujitsu Research of America and Salesforce.

 M.S. in Computer Science, Purdue University, Jan 2020 – Dec2021